Baris000-eng/Comp491_Project/README.md

 # Comp491_Project
-This is the repository of our comp491 senior design project.
+This is the repository of our Comp491 Computer Engineering Senior Design Project.

 Group Members: